poole/hyde/docs/basics.md

 You can adjust these in [`_data/string.yml`](https://github.com/qwtel/hydejack/blob/v8/_data/strings.yml).

 ### Creating a new category or tag
-Be default, categories and tags are rendered as plain text.
+By default, categories and tags are rendered as plain text.
 Further steps are necessary if you want them to link to a page that contains a list of all posts that belong to that category or tag.

 For each featured category or tag, a file called `<category-name>.md` or `<tag-name>.md` has to be created inside the `_featured_tags` and `_featured_categories` folders, respectively.
 Each file in these folders is part of a [Jekyll Collection](https://jekyllrb.com/docs/collections/).